WICG/datacue/text-track-cue-constructor.md

 Each vehicle's visit is stored as a cue in an out-of-band metadata file format such as WebVMT that is separate from the video file.
 Personal information is anonymised so access to this timed metadata file need not be restricted to safeguard privacy rights, and these details can be processed for several purposes:

  * Parking regulations can be enforced by combining this metadata file with time and payment information to verify that each vehicle has complied with the rules.
- * Vehicles in breach of parking regulations can be spotted.
+ * Vehicles in breach of parking regulations can be recognised.
 In this case, access to the associated video file can be requested to identify the offending vehicle so that suitable action can be taken.
  * Electronic signs can display the number of free parking spaces in real time using streamed data.
  * Automatic barriers can block vehicle entrances if parking capacity is reached.
  * Parking utilisation can be measured and analysed.